Friday, December 27, 2024

 It has long been known that emotional states are able to influence cardiac function.
 For example, in an extreme case known as “Broken Heart Syndrome,” acute stress is liable to trigger a condition that mimics a heart attack.
 Broken heart syndrome is a condition where some of the heart muscle weakens rapidly, but there is no evidence of blocked coronary arteries.

 Similarly, psychological processes have a known impact on recovery from a heart attack, and on cardiovascular disease in general.
-For instance, anxiety and depression can worsen the heart’s condition, whereas positive emotional states can improve it.
+For instance, anxiety and depression can worsen the heart’s condition, whereas positive can improve it.

 The physiological mechanisms at the foundation of the heart-brain connection are still unclear.
 Now, thanks to the collaboration between Profs.
 Rolls and Gepstein, there is good reason to hope that the research findings will lead to improvements in the treatment of heart disease.

-Heart attacks occur when blood flow to the heart muscle (myocardium) is obstructed following partial or complete blockage of a coronary artery by blood clots.
+Heart attacks occur when to the (myocardium) is obstructed following partial or complete blockage of a coronary artery by blood clots.
 In the acute phase, this is liable to lead to a variety of severe symptoms, and even to life threatening arrhythmia (sudden cardiac arrest).
 In the chronic phase, prolonged deprivation of oxygen supply to the myocardium can lead to necrosis and post-necrotic myocardial scarring as part of an inflammatory reaction.
 This leads to a gradual decline in the heart’s ability to pump, to the point of developing a clinical condition known as heart failure.

 As mentioned, there is evidence that the emotional state can influence the course of disease and recovery following AMI, but until now, the underlying physiological mechanisms were not well understood.
 The Technion research reveals a novel mechanistic connection between the mental state and recovery outcomes from heart attack.